ogratwicklcs/ansible_windows_workshop/5-adv-playbook/README.md

 Step 2:
 -------

-Edit back your playbook, `site.yml`, by opening your firewall ports and writing the template.
-Use single quotes for `win_template` in order to not escape the forward slash.
+Switch back to your playbook, `site.yml`.
+Add another task for firewall rules as well as deploying your newely created Jinja2 template.

 <!-- {% raw %} -->
 ```yaml